Lisa Simone: Biography

 Starting in 1998, Simone took a hiatus from the theatre, during which she toured and recorded two albums with the acid jazz band Liquid Soul as a featured vocalist.
 Along with the rest of the band, she was nominated for a Grammy Award for their 2000 album Here's the Deal.
 Simone then returned to the Broadway stage in the title role of the Disney musical Aida.
 She performed the role from January 29, 2002, until June 15, 2003.
 She won the National Theatre Award for Best Actress in a Musical—voted on by fans—for her performances on Aida's First National Tour, before returning to Broadway's Palace Theatre.
 She reprised this role for a short time at The Muny Theater in St. Louis in the summer of 2006.
 In August 2007, she played Fantine in Les Misérables at The Muny.

 Simone has released five solo albums: Simone on Simone, All Is Well, Lisa Simone with Tromsø Big Band Live at the Edge, My World, and In Need of Love.

 Simone is married to Robert Kelly.
+They have a daughter, ReAnna Simone Kelly.
 Simone has appeared on Psychic Kids, the Larry King Show, and the Tyra Banks Show.

 Simone is also fluent in French, having been partly raised in Switzerland.
 She was featured on the France 24 program A l'Affiche on April 5, 2016.

+She was inducted as an honorary member of Sigma Gamma Rho on July 24, 2026, at their 61st Biennial Boule in Tampa, Florida.